Table of Contents

 (The magnitude of electric current in a conductor is the amount of electric charge passing through a giving point of the conductor in one second or rate of flow of charge)

-Q:-How current is measured?
+Q:- How current is measured?

-Symbol of ammeter
+Symbol of ammeter |

 [3] How the current flow in a wire

-Metal has a large number of free electron,/cubic.
+Suppose take a metal wire of copper in lots of tiny particles called atoms so take a single atom to understand free-electron first, in that no of proton =no of electron =29 so nuclei holds all-electron around us.
+In the outermost only 1ē present which is a far distance from the nucleus, so with little increase in temperature, this electron bounces and becomes free and this electron is responsible for the current flowing in a wire.
+Metal has a large number of free electrons,10^28 cubic.
 Meter In the absence of any electric field, these electrons are in a state of continuous random motion due to thermal energy.
-At room temperature, they move with velocities of the order of m/s.
+At room temperature, they move with velocities of the order of 10^5 m/s.
 However, these velocities are distributed randomly in all directions.
 There is no perfect direction of motion.
-If U1, U2...Un is the random velocities of n free electron, then the average velocity of the electron will be zero.
-You can see in figure 1(a
+If U1, U2...Un is the random velocities of n free electrons, then the average velocity of the electron will be zero.
+You can see in Figure 1(a)

-behaviour of free electron in a wire
+the behaviour of free electrons in a wire |

 Q1: Should the resistance of an ammeter be low or high?

-Ans: The resistance of an ammeter should below so that it will not disturb the magnitude of the current flowing through the circuit when connected in series in a circuit
+Ans: The resistance of an ammeter should be below so that it will not disturb the magnitude of the current flowing through the circuit when connected in series in a circuit

 Q2: How does the use of a fuse protect electrical appliances?